|

 wife went unmarked and abandoned for more than 40

-years until a local group raised funds and
+years until a local group raised funds and dedicated

-dedicated a headstone marking the graves in 1981.
+a headstone marking the graves in 1981.

-- Jasen and
+- Jasen and Tichenor (1989:112)

-Tichenor (1989:112) sum up the impact of the
+sum up the impact of the music of James Scott in

-Whereas Joplin synthesized
+Whereas Joplin synthesized nineteenth-century

-nineteenth-century European classicism with
+European classicism with Mississippi Valle

-Mississippi Valle Afro-American folk roots,
+Afro-American folk roots, Scott synthesized the

-Scott synthesized the folk tradition with his
+folk tradition with his professional career in

-professional career in popular and jazz music.
+popular and jazz music.
+This resulted in a

-his rags, a spirit more characteristic of
+developmental feeling in his rags, a spirit more

-twentieth-century music to come, and one step
+characteristic of twentieth-century music to

-further away from the oldest concept of
+come, and one step further away from the oldest

-ragtime, that of a patchwork of various
+concept of ragtime, that of a patchwork of

-different musical ideas.
-He was undoubtedly
+various different musical ideas.
+He was

-the best keyboard man of the Classic
+undoubtedly the best keyboard man of the Classic

 ragtimers, and loved to punctuate his lyrical

 melodies with short, abrupt phrases.
-Toward
+Toward the

-rags became more thickly textured with much
+became more thickly textured with much varied

-varied bass work.
-Scott, much more than
+bass work.
+Scott, much more than Joplin, was

-Joplin, was concerned with exploring the form
+concerned with exploring the form pianistically

-pianistically more than emotionally.
+more than emotionally.

-Set out below in chronological
+Set out below in chronological order is a complete

-order is a complete list of known compositions by
+list of known compositions by James Scott.
+All

-James Scott.
-All compositions and sheet music covers
+compositions and sheet music covers are in the public

 |